RamezIssac/django-erp-framework/docs/source/usage/tutorial_3.rst

         }

+        swap_sign = True
+* swap_sign will do as the name suggest.
+Why results are negative in the first place ?
+Remember `sales` doc_type is registered to "minus" Product and this is *modeling* from accounting.

 Reload your app and check the results.
 You should see that for each month, we have 2 fields "Balance QTY" and "Balance"